Skip to main content

 Expected Outputs:

-CMS has established a system security and privacy plan (SSPP) program that is a living collection of information that must be updated with any changes to the system, especially when a significant change occurs in the life cycle of the FISMA system.
+Discussion: CMS has established a system security and privacy plan (SSPP) program that is a living collection of information that must be updated with any changes to the system, especially when a significant change occurs in the life cycle of the FISMA system.
+To effectively address/track all identified risks/weaknesses the CMS Plan of Action and Milestone (POA&M) provides complete guide to creating, managing, and closing a system’s POA&M.

 CMS leverages the Continuous Diagnostics and Mitigation (CDM) program to aid in strengthening the cybersecurity of government networks and systems by providing automated scanning and analysis of risk.
 The CDM sensors automate identification of known cyber vulnerabilities, and then send that information to analytics tools to create dashboards that alert system managers about risks for remediation, report security/privacy posture to CMS and share aggregated information at the federal level.
+The CMS Cybersecurity Integration Center (CCIC) uses data to address incidents through risk management and monitoring activities across CMS, Cyber Risk Reporting provides reports and dashboards to help stakeholders of CMS FISMA systems identify risk-reduction activities and protect sensitive data from cyber threats, and Ad hoc risk reviews are programs and tools used to monitor the system.
+Finally, the CMS Cybersecurity and Risk Assessment Program (CSRAP) provides current information on the effectiveness of security and privacy controls after changes.

 Cybersecurity Framework: DE.CM; ID.GV

-TLC Cycle Phase:
+TLC Cycle Phase: New – Initiate

-Task M-2: Ongoing assessments
+Task M-2 Ongoing Assessments

 Assess the controls implemented within and inherited by the system in accordance with the continuous monitoring strategy.
 To ensure the controls remain effective over time against evolving threats and changes within the system and its environment.